-He finished a Masters degree in Managerial Economics and Business Administration from Copenhagen Business School in 1999, holds an MBA from the University of Geneva (2006) and an Executive MBA from Carnegie Mellon Tepper School of Business (2007).
-Mr. Jensen is a chartered financial analyst (CFA), a chartered alternative investment analyst (CAIA) and holds a certificate in Investment Performance Measurement.
+He finished a Master's degree in Managerial Economics and Business Administration from Copenhagen Business School in 1999, holds an MBA from the University of Geneva (2006) and an Executive MBA from Carnegie Mellon Tepper School of Business (2007).
+Mr. Jensen is a chartered financial analyst (CFA), a chartered alternative investment analyst (CAIA), a certified investment performance measurer (CIPM), certified investment fund director (CIFD) and a certified financial risk manager (FRM).

-He started his career as bond dealer in BG Bank in 1998, but moved into asset management in 2000.
-Between 2003 and 2011, Mr. Jensen held a number of managerial positions within the Danske Bank group.
+He started his career as bond dealer in BG Bank in 1998 but moved into asset management in 2000.
+Between 2003 and 2011, Mr. Jensen held several managerial positions within the Danske Bank group.
 From 2003 to 2007 he was responsible for product development within the asset management division where he developed many UCITS and hedge funds.
 Within this time, he also built the international fund distribution business across 13 European markets, and from 2008 until 2011 as head of Group Wealth Management, he developed and implemented group wide business initiatives within wealth management and private banking.
+Since 2012 he has worked as a professional independent director, investment consultant and external associate professor at the Copenhagen Business School.